 So as the leptin levels increase and decrease throughout the day, so does the feeling of being hungry.
 In between meals the leptin level will decrease signaling the brain that it is time to eat.
 This is good when the process works normally and it is really time to eat again.

-However, we have a problem when there is lots of leptin stores, but it has trouble crossing the blood brain barrier.
+However, we have a problem when there are lots of leptin stores, but they have trouble crossing the blood brain barrier.
 It is crucial for leptin to cross the blood brain barrier, because when it doesn’t, the brain sends the message that you are hungry and needs to eat.

 So even if there is plenty of leptin in the blood after eating, the hunger response will not be shut off if leptin can’t cross over.

 This is common for people who are obese.
 Leptin doesn’t reach the brain and therefore they stay hungry as the hunger response cannot be shut down.
 This results in over eating, which results in people storing more fat.
 Now more leptin is made, but it can’t reach the brain.
 This creates a vicious never ending cycle.

 And sadly the obese person is told that they have no self-control or will power. 🙁

 Researches from St. Louis and Japan (Banks A, Coon AB, Robinson SM, Moinuddin A, Shultz JM, Nakaoke R, Morley JE, et all, Triglycerides induce leptin resistance at the blood-brain barrier) found that leptin’s ability to cross the blood brain barrier is interrupted by triglycerides (fats found in the blood stream).

 Unfortunately most people who are obese or overweight have high triglyceride levels.

 How does this relate to a keto diet?